Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 If you have general questions about using Gorilla try these How To Guides:

-There are generally three reasons why you might not be able to edit a task:
+There are generally three reasons why you might not be able to edit a task / questionnaire / experiment:

-I've set up my display, but when I preview my task, this display is being skipped over and isn't shown.
+If you've set up your display but when you preview your task, the display is being skipped over and isn't shown.

 There are two common causes for this issue: